 Production of privileged or work-product information to foreign governments

-For jurisdictions that require production of potentially attorney–client privileged information or the attorney work product, to maximise the likelihood that a court in another jurisdiction will not find a waiver, a record should be established that disclosure to the foreign government was made in response to a court order or a subpoena, or the demand of a government authority, and was backed by sanctions for non-compliance.
+For jurisdictions that require production of potentially attorney–client privileged information or the attorney work product, to maximise the likelihood that a court in another jurisdiction will not find a waiver a record should be established to show that disclosure to the foreign government was made in response to a court order or a subpoena, or the demand of a government authority, and was backed by sanctions for non-compliance.
 It should also be recorded that any available protection or privilege was asserted contemporaneously.

 Best practices to create and maintain privilege in cross-border investigations